perribus/ctf_writeups/dawgctf2020/tiktok/README.md

 ```

 AMP are bits with information on the heap; P is the only one we care about: it will get set if the previous chunk is in use (i.e. not freed).
 However when a freed chunk gets put in a tcache bin, the `P` bit of the next element _still_ remains set.
-This is so the heap manager will ignore this chunk when it sweeps for free chunks to coalesce (tcache chunks don't get included in coalescing).
+This is so the heap manager will ignore this chunk when it sweeps for adjacent free chunks to combine together (tcache chunks don't get included in this coalescing).

 ### Chunks in tcache

 When a chunk gets freed, if it's within the size range for tcache it will get pushed on top of its corresponding tcache bin (which is a singly linked list).
 This chunk becomes the new head chunk of its tcache list and stores a pointer to the old head chunk at the beginning of its data section.

-If a tcache bin has two elements, `chunk A` and `chunk X` with `X` as the head element, it may look like this
+If a tcache bin has two elements, `chunk B` and `chunk X` with `X` as the head element, it may look like this

 ```